The 5 Best Small Chicken Coop For Urban Areas

 Without a doubt, the most important factor is the size of your flock.

 A close second factor is ventilation.
-Chickens need air, just like we do.
+Chickens need enough airflow, just like we do.

-You would also need to check if your chickens aren't too cold or too hot.
-A badly ventilated coop can lead to respiratory diseases, as well as some nasty smells you don’t want to experience.
+A poorly ventilated coop can lead to respiratory diseases, as well as some nasty smells you don’t want to experience.

 Proper ventilation is crucial for a healthy flock.
 When looking at small chicken coops, consider the windows, openings, and vents.

-Here are some chicken coop ventilation tips you can check out!
+Here are a few more chicken coop ventilation tips:

 Elevated chicken coops tend to be the safer choice because predators are unable to chew through the flooring.